arielrezinn/machine-config/README.md

 After a freak accident where a framed photo fell off the wall (rendering the top half of my laptop unusable) I faced the unfortunate scenario of setting up a brand new machine.
 Although I'm grateful that I was able to replace my old laptop, the setup process was a bit daunting.
 This machine-config repository, along with my dotfiles repository, is my attempt at making future machine upgrades smoother.

 ## Overview
+1. Download this project as a zip from Github.
+This will make running the shell scripts easier.
 1. [system-settings.sh](system-settings.sh)
 1. (Optional) [system-etc-config.sh](system-etc-config.sh)
     1. Use this to keep all zsh related files in one folder